 The Rebels captured state crowns in girls tennis, boys tennis and girls lacrosse, and were the runners-up in both boys lacrosse and baseball.
 Their most impressive runs came on the courts, where their two tennis teams were a perfect 20-0.

 The school probably wasn’t expecting to do much damage in the softball bracket, anyway, considering their team managed just four wins and was seeded 12th.
-Not to mention, Brattleboro and Essex had hogged the last seven titles.

 But in 2014, it was the Colonels’ arch rival that won it all.
 Mount Anthony Union, which had split with Brattleboro during the regular season, edged BFA-St. Albans 3-2 in the semifinals and then nipped Missisquoi Valley 4-3 in the championship game.